zsherry168/zsherry168/README.md

 My name is Sherry and welcome to my GitHub.

 - 🔭 I’m currently working on cleaning/reorganizing my GitHub and rebuilding my personal website with React.js
-- 🌱 I’m currently learning data structures & algorithms, system programming, web development, and blockchain technology
+- 🌱 In school, I'm learning data structures & algorithms, system programming, web development, and blockchain technology
 - ☀️ For Summer 2023, I plan to pick up C++, work on more personal projects (e.g. Python OCR, etc.), take a few summer classes, and gain a better understanding of finance
 - ⚡️ Fun Fact: I love salmon!
 Spicy salmon poke bowls, salmon avocado rolls, grilled salmon, lox bagels!
-You name it. 🐟
+You name it 🐟
 - 📫 How to reach me: sbz5250@psu.edu

 Feel free to connect with me on LinkedIn!